 - joining the campaign’s Small Business Partners Facebook group to network, share ideas and access materials for social media

-- drawing on example messaging for your platforms, adding photos or a video of your small business in action (see Go Local First’s easy-to-follow tips for filming).
+- adding photos or a video of your small business in action.

 You can also order free merchandise for your business – from bold and vibrant posters and corflutes to a small business kit of materials.